seelabs/scratch_docs/xls-xchainbridge.md

     * The rewards are then automatically distributed to the witness servers’ accounts on the destination chain.

 **![Diagram of a cross-chain transfer](https://user-images.githubusercontent.com/8029314/215597572-c156d370-f69d-4f34-90a2-fe0c25edc4a4.jpg)**

+#### 1.3.2.
+Setting Up a Cross-Chain Bridge

+1. The witness server(s) are spun up.
+2. The bridge is initialized on both of the chains via **`XChainCreateBridge`** transactions sent by the door accounts, which creates a **`Bridge`** ledger object on each chain.
+Each chain has a **door account** that controls that end of the bridge on-chain.
+On one chain, currency is locked and unlocked (the **locking chain**).
+On the other chain, currency is minted and burned, or issued and reclaimed (the **issuing chain**).
+	* The `Bridge` ledger object can be modified via the **`XChainModifyBridge`** transaction.
+3. Both chains’ door accounts set up a signer list (via a `SignerListSet` transaction) using the witness servers’ signing keys, so that they control the funds that the bridge controls.
+4. Both chains’ door accounts disable the master key (via an `AccountSet` transaction), so that the witness servers as a collective have total control of the bridge.

 #### 1.3.3.
 Account Creation